GT-IMPACT/impact-front/public/en/wiki/machines/databank.md

 ##### Description

 The mechanism allows you to store a large number of Data Sticks with recipes of Assembly Lines and supply them with these recipes.
-Can work with multi-amp Energy Hatch.

 ##### General